 Harmony, learning tunes, technique, styles, Improvisation.

-Will teach beginners and musicians that play piano as their second instrument.
-Mr. Austria has a low pressure approach in his teaching, perfect for the beginner.
+Will teach beginners and musicians that play piano as their second instrument as well as vocalists that need a pianist to practice.
+Mr. Austria has a low pressure approach in his teaching, perfect for the beginner and intermediate players .

-John Austria is a jazz pianist who has been performing and teaching professionally in New York City for over ten years.
-He performs regularly with the Sonny Simmons Quintet, Michael Marcus Quintet, and Makane Kouyate’s West African/Jazz fusion ensemble “Denbaya”.
-John also runs a weekly jam session at “Boom” restaurant in Soho.
-He has been teaching with the New York Jazz Workshop for over a year now, and has also taught at the non-profit music school Upbeat NYC for several years.
+John Austria is a jazz pianist who has been performing and teaching professionally in New York City for over fifteen years.
+John performs regularly with the Sonny Simmons Quintet, Michael Marcus Quintet and several West African/Jazz fusion ensembles”.
+John also accompanies the singing workshop at the New York Jazz Workshop.
+He has been teaching with the New York Jazz Workshop for over five years, and has also teaches children at at the non-profit music school Upbeat NYC in the Bronx.